How to choose wedding shoes? A confession from a barefoot bride

 The feet in heels are permanently cramped.
 Also, they’re usually so stiff that you can count on having chafed heels.Â

-Narrow ballet flats and sneakers have a lot in common with heels.
+Narrow dress shoes and sneakers have a lot in common with heels.
 A constricted tip, narrow toe-box and stiff materials.
 These simply aren’t comfortable shoes for a wedding.

 High heels?
 No thanks.
 Enjoy comfort at your wedding.